-Some restaurants have incorporated American culture in the traditional ways that authentic Mexican food is prepared, which is dubbed “Tex-Mex”.
+Some restaurants have incorporated American culture in the traditional ways that most authentic Mexican food is prepared, which is dubbed “Tex-Mex”.

 These 10 signs you’ve never had real Mexican food will help you determine if what you’re eating is authentically Mexican or not:

-Authentic Mexican food is not all meat.
+Genuine Mexican food is not all meat.
 You may be expecting ground beef or carne asada for very Mexican cuisine, but many Mexican dishes are prepared with seafood, beans, and fresh vegetables.

 Tacos, for example, aren’t just for meat-eaters.
 They are prepared in many variants, using many ingredients like shrimp and vegetables.
 Authentic Mexican tacos are small and soft because they are grilled or steamed, what a tiny bowl of salsa and avocado on the side.

 Not all Mexican dishes are spiced up.
 Many Mexican foods are prepared with light flavors showcasing mild ingredients like bell peppers.
 Some common everyday fare that is usually not hot by a long shot are: